cskitty/cskitty.github.io/_posts/2020-04-30-post-project-euler-2.md

 import math

 # Returns the number of factors of n.
-import math

-# Returns the number of factors of n.
 def factors(n):
     # the largest factor excluding n is sqrt(n)
     end = math.floor(math.sqrt(n))